 The most typical items are Christmas tree decorations, handicrafts, glassware, wooden toys, winter accessories, gingerbread, sweets, etc.

 We like to drop into some of the refreshment stalls to get a roasted ham or sausage.
 Petr washes it down with Czech beer (try Pilsner Urquell), while Kat is a fan of mulled wine.

-There are many entertainment options coming with Christmas markets – from concerts performed mainly by children or various choirs who sing Czech Christmas carols, family-oriented performances to local craftsmen showcasing their jobs (blacksmiths are the most common and their stalls are also the warmest – just saying!).
+There are many entertainment options coming with Prague Christmas markets – from concerts performed mainly by children or various choirs who sing Czech Christmas carols, family-oriented performances to local craftsmen showcasing their jobs (blacksmiths are the most common and their stalls are also the warmest – just saying!).

 Most Christmas markets are family-friendly and there are plenty of activities for your little ones.

 They can pet sheep, goats or donkeys in animal stables, get busy in child workshops, enter various competitions, taste Christmas sweets and so on.

 You don’t need to spend all your time in Christmas markets, there is always so much going on in the festive season – don’t miss some of the Advent concerts performed in historical buildings or churches, theatre, opera, ballet or exhibitions.